cloudquery/cloudquery/website/pages/how-to-guides/creating-cross-project-service-accounts-in-gcp.md

 <HowToGuideHeader/>

-In this guide we will show you how to create one service account in GCP that can access multiple projects either under the same organization/account or even completely different accounts (for AWS users this is the GCP's assume role equivalent).
+In this guide, we will show you how to create one service account in GCP that can access multiple projects either under the same organization/account or even completely different accounts (for AWS users this is the GCP's assume role equivalent).

 ## Introduction